-Executive Summary of a Strategic Roadmap for American Energy Innovation, Economic Growth, and Competitiveness Accelerate Energy Productivity 2030: A Strategic Roadmap for American Energy Innovation, Economic Growth, and Competitiveness was developed by the U.S. Department of Energy in partnership with the Council on Competitiveness and the Alliance to Save Energy.
+A Strategic Roadmap for American Energy Innovation, Economic Growth, and Competitiveness Accelerate Energy Productivity 2030: A Strategic Roadmap for American Energy Innovation, Economic Growth, and Competitiveness was developed by the U.S. Department of Energy in partnership with the Council on Competitiveness and the Alliance to Save Energy.